ACI Worldwide to buy back warrants from IBM

-Sept 21 (Reuters) - Payment systems provider ACI Worldwide Inc said it would repurchase most of the outstanding warrants held by IBM Corp.
+(Reuters) - Payment systems provider ACI Worldwide Inc (ACIW.O) said it would repurchase most of the outstanding warrants held by IBM Corp (IBM.N).

 ACI will buy back from IBM warrants for purchasing about 2.5 million ACI shares.